-A pilot study is currently underway to examine the ‘front-end’ of consumer transactions – the initial entry point into a contract.
+The pilot study examined the ‘front-end’ of consumer transactions – the initial entry point into a contract.
 This involves focus groups and interviews with persons with mental and intellectual impairments, as well as members of disability support agencies, Community Legal Centres, and industry.
 There are four industry sectors of interest – telecommunications, finance, utilities, and insurance – wherein the practicality of a support model for consumer interactions will be explored, with a view to trialling and evaluating a support model in subsequent phases of the project.

 In addition, a ‘back-end’ study of consumer transactions is currently being developed to examine access to justice/dispute resolution for individuals with mental and intellectual impairments.
 It will involve a 6-month pilot-study centred in Victoria.
 Similar to the front-end study, a model of support will be developed to address the support needs of consumers seeking redress for inequitable consumer transactions.